hydpy-dev/hydpy/hydpy/docs/rst/tests_and_documentation.rst

 doctests successively.
 Hence, do not add further "conventional" unit test when developing new *HydPy* features.

-We aim at demonstrating all functionalities of *HydPy* via doctests, both for educational purposes and to make sure future changes do not break existing features.
-Therefore, one interim goal is to let the complete doctest suite execute all code lines of *HydPy*.
-This measure of "code coverage" (the number of executed code lines divided by the total number of code lines), determined by the `coverage library`_ is currently around 94 %.
-We seek to increase it to 100 %, and then to remove the "conventional" tests and to introduce new doctests where necessary to keep it.
-As soon as we have reached the 100 % goal, we modify the `Travis CI`_ workflow to interpret any uncovered line as a failure.
-Until then, the temporary rule is that only new code lines must be covered completely, as well as all changes to already existing, so far uncovered code lines.

-You find a condensed coverage report in each `Travis log-page`_.
-Additionally, click :download:`here <coverage.html>` to download
-a nicely rendered report.
-Note that we determine the code coverage on Linux machines only and that the downloadable report is based on a specific Python version only (at the time of writing 3.7).
+We measure the "code coverage" (the number of executed code lines divided by the total number of code lines), determined by the `coverage library`_.
+The code coverage of *HydPy* is 100 %.
+To make sure future changes do not undo this favourable situation, `Travis CI`_ reports all future changes introducing uncovered lines as failures.